RafaFT/100-days-of-code/r2-log.md

 2. Add handler for PUT methods on the Metadata API.

 3. Adjusted the front-end to the new Metadata URL and format.
 Now the end date input HTML also has a max value.

+### R2D14 - 2020/05/21

+Now that the new Metadata information is correctly updated daily for each new indicator/vna, I spent my time basically replacing all of the uses of the old metadata for the new format.

+1. Use the new Metadata on the indicators API.

+2. Use new Metadata on the calculate-indicator API, and verify input parameters using the new fields _first\_calc\_date_ and _latest\_calc\_date_.